tomwpublic/hubitat_dahua/README.md

 Supported capabilities include ImageCapture, MotionSensor, PushableButton (for doorbells), cross line detection, cross region detection, and object detection (if supported by your camera).

+All events are based on real-time events pushed from the camera.
+There is no polling for events or status.

 Thanks to techbill from the Hubitat forums for all of their testing, feedback, and suggestions.
 And thanks to mluck for the inspiration.

 # Manual Installation instructions: